Announcement

 Applicants are expected to clearly articulate how their learning objectives are tailored to their individual professional context and institutional setting, while also relevant to broader needs in their home country, to help ensure that the knowledge and skills acquired during the fellowship can be effectively applied upon return, maximising their impact.

-UICC is keen to support applications on topics that align with UICC’s business plan and path to 2028, including improving access and health systems for cancer, increasing attention on women’s cancers and lung cancer and advocating for greater people-centred care.
+UICC is keen to support applications on topics that align with UICC’s Business Plan, including improving access and health systems for cancer, increasing attention on women’s cancers and lung cancer, and advocating for greater people-centred care.
 In 2026, UICC is specifically encouraging applications related to cervical cancer, particularly projects supporting the introduction or scale-up of access to HPV vaccination.

 Last update